laurendc/nannytracker/README.md

 This will:
 1. Run all tests
-2. Build binaries for all platforms
+2. Create a git tag
-3. Create a git tag
+3. Trigger GitHub Actions to create a release
-4. Trigger GitHub Actions to create a release
+4. Update documentation and changelog

 #### Version Information